-Wages are paid on a bi-weekly basis.
+Salary is paid on a bi-weekly basis.
 All employees will receive their pay either through direct deposit or via a paper check.
-The authorization agreement for direct deposit can be submitted online in the Employee Self Service function or "ME" tab of Oracle.
+The authorization agreement for direct deposit can be submitted online in the Employee Self Service function or 'ME' of Oracle.